-The former Sears location at the now-closed Moorestown Mall is getting a new tenant: Cooper University Health Care.
+The former Sears location at the Moorestown Mall is getting a new tenant: Cooper University Health Care.

 On Friday, the Pennsylvania Real Estate Investment Trust announced it had reached a deal with Cooper to allow the health system to open an outpatient location.